 Smoking can cause issues with breathing, and make existing breathing problems worse.
 Inhaling substances can place a person at higher risk for lung diseases, such as pneumonia and even cancer.

 Even the process of heating the drugs can be dangerous.
-Many individuals use tin or aluminum foil to heat drugs for smoking which can lead to even more negative health effects.
+Many individuals heat drugs on tin or aluminum foil before smoking which can lead to even more negative health effects.

 Snorting Drugs (Insufflation)